-1.10 The scheme of virement is intended to enable the SLT officers and their staff to manage budgets with a degree of flexibility within the overall policy framework determined by the Authority, and therefore to optimise the use of resources.
+1.10 The scheme of virement is intended to enable the SLT Officers and their staff to manage budgets with a degree of flexibility within the overall policy framework determined by the Authority, and therefore to optimise the use of resources.

 - 1.11 Key controls for the scheme of virement are: - a.
 It is administered by the Director of Finance and Procurement within guidelines set by the Authority.
 Any variation from this scheme requires the approval of the Authority. - b.
 The overall budget is approved by the Authority.
-SLT officers and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
+SLT Officers and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
 The rules below cover virement; that is, switching resources between approved estimates or heads of expenditure.
 For the purpose of this scheme, a budget head is considered to be a line in the approved estimates report, or, as a minimum, at an equivalent level to the standard service subdivision as defined by CIPFA's Service Expenditure Analysis. - c.
 Virement does not create additional overall budget liability.
-SLT officers are expected to exercise their discretion in managing their budgets responsibly and prudently.
+SLT Officers are expected to exercise their discretion in managing their budgets responsibly and prudently.
 For example, they should aim to avoid supporting recurring expenditure from one-off sources of savings or additional income, or creating future commitments, including full-year effects of decisions made part way through a year, for which they have not identified future resources.
-SLT officers must plan to fund such commitments from within their own budgets.
+SLT Officers must plan to fund such commitments from within their own budgets.

-- 1.12 To prepare jointly with the SLT officer a report to the Authority where virements in excess of £50,000 are proposed. - 1.13 To report all virements below this level to the Authority through financial monitoring reports.
+- 1.12 To report jointly with the SLT Officer a report to the Authority where virements in excess of £75,000 are proposed. - 1.13 To report all virements below this level to the Authority through financial monitoring reports.

-- 1.14 SLT officers may exercise virement on budgets under their control for amounts up to £50,000 on any one budget head during the financial year, following notification to the Director of Finance and Procurement under arrangements agreed by the Authority and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.15 Amounts greater than £50,000 require the approval of the Authority, following a joint report by the Director of Finance and Procurement and the SLT officer, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.
+- 1.14 SLT Officers may exercise virement on budgets under their control for amounts up to £75,000 on any one budget head during the financial year, following notification to the Director of Finance and Procurement under arrangements agreed by the Authority and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.15 Amounts greater than £75,000 require the approval of the Authority, following a joint report by the Director of Finance and Procurement and the SLT Officer, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.

-- The prior approval of the Authority is required for any virement, of whatever amount, where it is proposed to change Authority policy. - Virement that is likely to impact on the level of service activity of another SLT officer should be implemented only after agreement with the relevant SLT officer. - 1.16 No virement relating to a specific financial year should be made after 31 March in that year. - 1.17 Where an approved budget is a lump sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a.
-The amount is used in accordance with the purposes for which it has been established. - b.
-The Authority has approved the basis and the terms, including financial limited, on which it will be allocated.
+- The prior approval of the Authority is required for any virement, of whatever amount, where it is proposed to change Authority policy. - Virement that is likely to impact on the level of service activity of another SLT Officer should be implemented only after agreement with the relevant SLT Officer. - The virement must not result in an increase in commitment in future years which cannot be met from within existing budgets, - 1.16 No virement relating to a specific financial year should be made after 31 March in that year. - 1.17 Where an approved budget is a lump sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a. the amount is used in accordance with the purposes for which it has been established. - b. the Authority has approved the basis and the terms, including financial limited, on which it will be allocated.
 Individual allocations in excess of the financial limits should be reported to the Authority.